kerrjo/FlickrSearch/README.md

 - proper image url
 - proper date formatting (mock the service, but use the real date formatter)
 - author formatting

+### The canvas was not used and needs to be to fine tune layout

+Didnt have time to supply data to the view for preview

 ## Usage